AB-1609

 2027-01-01

-Regulates customer service chatbots operated by large businesses (over $500 million in gross annual revenue nationally) that serve California consumers.
-Prohibits operators from representing that a chatbot is human and requires clear disclosure of AI identity when a reasonable person could be misled.
-Mandates that operators provide access to a live human customer service agent within five minutes of a request during business hours (8 a.m. to 6 p.m. daily), with specific hold-time limits for telephonic platforms and human-assistance options for online platforms.
-Operators with online platforms must also offer a telephonic customer service option and conspicuously post the phone number on their website.
+AB 1609 regulates customer service chatbots operated by large businesses (over $500 million in gross annual national revenue) that serve California consumers.
+The bill prohibits operators from representing that a chatbot is human, requires clear disclosure of AI identity when a reasonable person could be misled, and mandates that operators connect consumers to a human customer service agent within five minutes of request during business hours (8 a.m. to 6 p.m.).
+Specific requirements apply to telephonic platforms (hold time limits, phone number posting) and online platforms (human assistance option).
 Enforcement is by the Attorney General or district attorneys, with civil penalties up to $10,000 per violation for pattern-or-practice violations.
 No private right of action is created.
-Requirements are waived during declared emergencies or extraordinary situations.
+Requirements are suspended during extraordinary or emergency situations.

 Summary

-Regulates customer service chatbots operated by large businesses (over $500 million in gross annual revenue nationally) that serve California consumers.
-Prohibits operators from representing that a chatbot is human and requires clear disclosure of AI identity when a reasonable person could be misled.
-Mandates that operators provide access to a live human customer service agent within five minutes of a request during business hours (8 a.m. to 6 p.m. daily), with specific hold-time limits for telephonic platforms and human-assistance options for online platforms.
-Operators with online platforms must also offer a telephonic customer service option and conspicuously post the phone number on their website.
+AB 1609 regulates customer service chatbots operated by large businesses (over $500 million in gross annual national revenue) that serve California consumers.
+The bill prohibits operators from representing that a chatbot is human, requires clear disclosure of AI identity when a reasonable person could be misled, and mandates that operators connect consumers to a human customer service agent within five minutes of request during business hours (8 a.m. to 6 p.m.).
+Specific requirements apply to telephonic platforms (hold time limits, phone number posting) and online platforms (human assistance option).
 Enforcement is by the Attorney General or district attorneys, with civil penalties up to $10,000 per violation for pattern-or-practice violations.
 No private right of action is created.
-Requirements are waived during declared emergencies or extraordinary situations.
+Requirements are suspended during extraordinary or emergency situations.

 Enforcement & Penalties